Synthetize/vien25-prog1/README.md

 ## Hand-In
 Single ZIP file that contains (1) a built Unity application for Windows or WebGL AND a (2) text file that contains credits for the assets you used, e.g. what packages they come from and which ones are your own.

+## Our Idea
+Really brief description of our idea, used assets and the solutions for the game can be found in this [file](./description)